SuperbTUM/kmeans-pycuda/Readme.md

 For a quick start, you can merely alter file path whenever you want to test the dataset (commonly in csv or txt format)  and set your desired cluster number, then click 'run'.

 You can test acceleration algorithm with GPU in final_hmz_new.ipynb, but make sure you do have CUDA in your computer.
-Also, you need to check compute capability of your GPU.
+Also, you need to check compute capability of your GPU and determine maximum threads in your stream processor.

 Moreover, I design a simple GUI.
 However, it is a naïve one.
 For those who want to embedd the algorithm into a software, you can try to put more effort on it.